cylfox/sotc-camera-patches/docs/HOW_IT_WORKS.md

 - `0x0106DF00` — camera yaw (radians).
 Driven by right-stick-X native pad-decode, also by left-X via Trampoline A remap during aim.
 - `0x0106DF0C` — camera pitch (radians, range ≈ ±1.22 / ±70°).
 Driven by right-stick-Y native pad-decode.

-See `AIM_PRESERVE_INVESTIGATION.md` for how these flags/registers were discovered, the iteration history (v1 → v16), and the failure modes that drove each refinement.
-The original v1 walkthrough below remains accurate for the pad-read mechanics and the MIPS trampoline technique.
+The original v1 walkthrough below (sections 1–10) remains accurate for the pad-read mechanics and the MIPS trampoline technique.
+The v17 additions (aim flag gate at `0x0106B484`, cinematic flag at `0x0106C880`, camera-pitch register `0x0106DF0C`, two-axis left-stick remap in Trampoline A, aim-matrix `$f12`/`$f13` override in Trampoline B) follow the same hook-and-trampoline pattern.

 ### Available variants

-Two mutually exclusive pnach variants ship in `patch/`:
+Three pnach files ship in `patch/`.
+They all share the same CRC so **only one of the full-featured variants should be active in PCSX2's cheats folder at a time** — they conflict at Trampoline A / Hook B address ranges:

-- **`0F0C4A9C_camera_fix.pnach`** — main v17, **left-stick aim** (unified yaw + pitch on left stick, right stick unused in aim).
-The one described by the matrix above.
+- **`0F0C4A9C_camera_fix_v17_left_aim.pnach`** — main v17, **left-stick aim** (unified yaw + pitch on left stick, right stick unused in aim).
+The configuration the matrix above describes.
 - **`0F0C4A9C_camera_fix_v17_right_aim.pnach`** — v17-RS, **right-stick aim** (traditional camera/aim input on right stick, left stick inert in aim).
-Trampoline A shrinks to 7 words (no left-X/Y remap); Hook B unchanged.
+Trampoline A shrinks from 21 to 7 words (no left-X/Y remap); Hook B unchanged.
 All other features (autofocus defeat, swim fix, climbing fix, on-colossus fix, cinematic bail, pitch inheritance) are identical.
-Pick this one if you prefer right-stick aim, or if the direction-reversal flicker in the left-stick variant bothers you — the reversal flicker likely originates from Trampoline A's remap interacting with the matrix builder's feedback loop and is at least reduced in v17-RS. **Only keep one of the two pnach files in PCSX2's cheats folder at a time** (they conflict at Trampoline A's address range).
+Pick this one if you prefer right-stick aim, or if the direction-reversal flicker in the left-stick variant bothers you — the reversal flicker likely originates from Trampoline A's remap interacting with the matrix builder's feedback loop and is reduced or gone in v17-RS.
+- **`0F0C4A9C_camera_fix_v1_disable_freeroam_autofocus.pnach`** — the original v1, **autofocus-only**.
+Just disables the free-roam right-stick auto-recenter (13 patches at `0x001A4984`); aim cameras, swim, climbing all behave vanilla.
+Useful if you only want the original autofocus-defeat feature without any of the FPS-aim changes.

 ---